Skip to navigation Skip to content

 • No:

-• In some circumstances, their departure may not be coded immediately but a review will be created by the script on the Future Activity List (FAL) screen.
-When the review comes due and is received via WLM, re-run the Portability Script - Departures and Returns, which will ask if the Service Officer wants it to code the absence defaulting to 1 of 4 options, based on the previously collected information.
-If their details have not changed, select 'Next' and it will pick up the data DOC and automatically record the travel details provided on the RSCD screen
+• In some circumstances, their departure coding may not be immediate.
+In these cases the script will create a review on the Future Activity List (FAL) screen.
+When the review comes due and staff receive it through WLM, re-run the Portability Script.
+It will ask if the Service Officer wants it to code the absence defaulting to one of 4 options, based on the previously collected information.
+If their details have not changed, select Next and it will pick up the data DOC and automatically record the travel details provided on the Customer Advised Travel Details (RSCD) screen

 Go to Table 5.